 Typically, closing costs run about 3% to 6% of the purchase price, with the exact amount depending on the size of the loan and the tax laws.
 If, for example, a house sells for $300,000, closing costs will be between $9,000 and $18,000.

 Closing costs for sellers typically come in the form of the agent’s commission (in addition to any closing cost the seller has agreed to pay as a concession to the buyer).
 Usually, sellers pay both their own agent’s commission and the buyer’s agent’s commission.
 The average commission is about 6% of the sale price (although this is sometimes negotiable).

 Getting More Value for Your Closing Costs

-Closing costs for buyers and sellers in Long Island can add up to a significant amount of money.
+Closing costs for buyers and sellers in Babylon and the Surrounding Communities can add up to a significant amount of money.
 A qualified local real estate agent is essential to negotiating the best deal for you.